idleberg/atom-auto-update-plus/README.md

 This package is a fork of [auto-update-packages](https://github.com/yujinakayama/atom-auto-update-packages), the key differences are the following:

-* uses OS-independent Atom notications
+* OS-independent Atom notications
-* uses localStorage for settings
+* localStorage for settings
-* allows to include/exclude specific packages
+* inclusion/exclusion of specific packages
 * more to come!

 ## Installation